Introduction to In Vivo Patch Clamp Electrophysiology Webinar | On-Demand

 • Discover how these methods are applied in current research, from studying sensory processing and prediction to understanding neurodegenerative disorders

-By combining technical guidance with real-world case studies, this webinar is designed to support researchers at all levels looking to incorporate electrophysiology into their work.
+By combining technical guidance with real-world case studies, this on-demand webinar is designed to support researchers at all levels looking to incorporate electrophysiology into their work.

 Scientifica IVM Triple